Q. Write an analysis of The Thought Fox, a poem by Ted Hughes.

 Till, with a sudden sharp hot stink of fox

 This line marks the climax of the poem.
-The sudden, sharp, hot stink of fox vividly captures the moment of creative inspiration fully crystallizing in the poet’s mind.
+The sudden, sharp, hot stink of fox captures the moment of creative inspiration fully crystallizing in the poet’s mind.

 Using olfactory imagery (sense of smell) creates a striking and unusual effect.
 It suggests the powerful, almost tangible presence of the idea as it finally takes on a definitive shape.